stakater/kubestackplus-docs/content/for-developers/enable-logging-for-your-application.md

 # Enable logging for your Application

 Logging is enabled by default for all applications running to the cluster.
-To see these logs, head over to Kibana through forecastle.
+To see these logs, head over to Kibana through Forecastle.

 ## How to access logs on Kibana?